Vasundhra-Gupta/SDS/README.md

 - Aadhaar-based identity verification
 - Document validation using AI
 - All donations are tracked and visible to donors
-- Platform takes 0% commission; 5% is reinvested into platform and student support
+- 5% is reinvested into platform and student support

 ---